UNRAVEL-UMCU/Galaxy_RNAseq_RNA_variants/README.md

   </br>
   <code>ls</code>
   </br>
   These files can be deleted.
-Warning: Be very careful when using sudo.
   </br>
+  <code>Warning: Be very careful when using sudo.</code>
   <code>sudo rm -r *</code>
 </p>